aufi/konveyor-ci-playground/README.md

 $ make test-e2e
 ```

-## All-in-one to by executed by automation
+## All-in-one to be executed by automation

 ```
 $ make ci